openjs-foundation/cross-project-council/GOVERNANCE.md

 or else the discussion will continue.
 Simple majority wins.
 Only Active Members participate in a vote.

+## Electrion process for Non-Impact Voting CPC members

+As per the CPC charter, the non-impact projects elect 2 voting CPC members:

+> up to two Voting members may be nominated by the non Impact projects based on a process set by the CPC.

+These members will be elected as follows:

+* Once a year an issue will be opened in the CPC announcing that the period for nominations is open.

+* Any member from one of the non-impact projects can self-nominate by posting a reply which includes the following:

+  * Projects they are part of
+  * Description of their background
+  * The reasons they would like to act as the non-impact CPC voting member
+  * Confirmation that they can devote the required time/effort.
+  * Their employer  (if applicable).
+This is needed due to the limitations on maximum employer representation in the CPC voting members.

+* The nomination period will be open for 2 weeks at which point the issue will be locked.

+* Once the nomination period closes, the projects will be asked to confirm membership as identified by the nominees.

+* Each project will nominate two `voters` through a process of their choosing.

+* Each voter will be able to vote for as many or as few candidates as they wish.

+* Those candidates who receive the greatest number of votes will be confirmed as the winners.
+In the case of a tie between 2 or more candidates, there will be a coin
+  tosses between those candiates in order to select the winner.

 ## Merging PRs into this Repository

 This section does not apply to [the Node.js core repository](https://github.com/nodejs/node).